sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 To reflect the uncertainty that follows from dropping realizability (also known as *agnostic learning*), the tourist assumes a joint distribution over the feature and outcome spaces.
 In contrast to the realizability setting where there is a one-to-one mapping function between the feature and outcome spaces, $f: \mathbf{X} \rightarrow \mathbf{Y}$, a probabilistic relation between the feature and outcome spaces is specified.
 Specifically, I assume a joint distribution over the feature and outcome spaces, $\mathcal{D}(\mathbf{X}, \mathbf{Y})$, such that a distribution of possible outcomes exists for any given set of feature values, $\mathcal{D}((\mathbf{x}, y)|\mathbf{x})$.
 By conceptualizing the feature-outcome space as probabilistic, the tourist can account for measurement error and stochasticity.

+[^1]: Although measurement error is unlikely with directly observable variables (or manifest variables) such as altitude, measurement error is likely be incurred when measuring a variable such as winemaking quality because it is not directly observable; it is a latent variable that must be approximated using indicators (e.g., cleanliness of winemaking procedure, treatment of grapes, winemaker's motives, etc.).

 ## Learning Model